SeisComP/seiscomp/doc/base/api-python.rst

       Returns the parent Event if available.
 Returns None if the parent is not a Event.
 This is a convenience wrapper for parent().

+   .. py:method:: catalog()

+      :rtype: Catalog

+      Returns the parent Catalog if available.
+Returns None if the parent is not a Catalog.
+This is a convenience wrapper for parent().

    .. py:method:: origin()